Security best practices

 Leverage Datto RMM Ransomware Detection for additional protection.

 Datto RMM Ransomware Detection monitors for the existence of crypto-ransomware on endpoints using proprietary behavioral analysis of files and alerts you when a device is infected.
 Once ransomware is detected, Datto RMM can isolate the device and attempt to stop suspected ransomware processes to prevent the ransomware from spreading.
-Refer to Ransomware Detection.
+Refer to Standalone Datto RMM Ransomware Detection.

 Windows Update status (Patch Management)